Over 94% of our IB students scored level 6 or 7 in 2026.

 TOK Connection for Human Sciences:

-Consider how language and culture (as WOKs) influence both the subjects and the researchers in the human sciences.
+Consider how language and culture influence both the subjects and the researchers in the human sciences.
 How does this compare to the natural sciences?

 4.4 History in TOK